 Home page

-Pumpkin seeds: Taste, Uses, and Benefits
+Pumpkin seeds: Taste, Uses, Benefits and Harm

 Pumpkin seeds, also known as pepitas, are a versatile and nutrient-dense snack.
 Derived from pumpkins (Cucurbita pepo), these seeds are often enjoyed roasted, raw, or incorporated into various dishes.
 They offer a unique combination of nutty, earthy, and subtly sweet flavors, making them a popular ingredient in cuisines around the world.